 After our tootsies were seemingly parasite-free, Peter and I slowly dipped them in the tanks, being careful not to step on any swimming critters.

 The fish immediately darted for our feet and anchored to different territories.
-In-between the toes seemed to be a favorite in my tank.
+In-between the toes seemed to be a favorite in my tank

 After twenty minutes of noshing, the owners dried and lubed our feet.
+Were they silky smooth?
+I didn’t notice much of a difference, but Peter gave the fish pedicures a thumbs up.

 From a relaxation standpoint I would much rather have a spa pedicure where I get a five minute foot massage and pretty painted toes in the end.